Becoming a Navy Pilot

 You must be a citizen of the United States.
 If you’re not a citizen yet, you can apply to become one as soon as you enlist, no matter how long you’ve lived in the U.S.

 There are cutoff ages.
 You need to be at least 18 years old when you enlist in the Navy and be commissioned as an officer before turning 28.
-Age waivers might be available.
+Age waivers may be available.

 To become a Navy aviator, you will have to pass the Aviation Selection Test Battery (ASTB), a test that has not changed much since its inception during World War II.
 It consists of five timed subsets: mathematics and verbal, mechanical comprehension, aviation and nautical, spatial perception, and a survey gauging interest in aviation.
 About 10,000 candidates sit for the exam each year.

 You’ll have to take a battery of physical, psychological and background tests.
 You’ll take a flight physical to prove that you’re medically qualified to fly.
 Your vision can be no worse than 20/40, correctable to 20/20, to become a pilot.
 You also must be able to swim and comfortable underwater to pass the underwater tests.
 You can’t be colorblind or have problems with depth perception.
-The Navy does accept applicants who have had laser eye surgery, however.
+However, the Navy does accept applicants who have had laser eye surgery.